-If you’re interested in making an investment outside of bonds, consider dividend stocks.
+If you’re interested in making an investment outside of bonds or cryptocurrency, consider dividend stocks.
 Understanding dividend stocks can help you make a more informed decision regarding this type of investment.
 Read on to learn more about dividend stocks and the investment process.

 What Are Dividend Stocks?

 Image via Flickr by mikecohen1872

 Dividend stocks are profit distributions made by a company to its shareholders via shares in the company itself.
 They’re important to investors because they provide several benefits such as steady income and tax advantages and allow for dividend reinvestment.
 Some drawbacks include double taxation, diluted earnings per share, and the possibility of dividend reinvestment.

 The dividend yield is a ratio that shows a company’s dividend distributions to shareholders related to its stock price.
 To calculate it, divide the dividend per share by the price per share.
 Overall, knowing the dividend yield gives you a greater indication of the company’s financial health and overall stability.

 You can evaluate a dividend-paying stock through four different dividend stock ratios.
 They are as follows: